MadhurJ20/RMDSSOE-SOS/README.md

 # RMDSSOE-SOS
-A SOS app I created for my University to proomote Women Safety.
-Java based Android App developed in Android Studio.
+A SOS app I created for my University to promote Women Safety.

+It's a Java based Android App developed in Android Studio.

 # Setup
 1. Download & install Android Studio if you haven't yet from https://developer.android.com/studio